yuca-live/yuca-datalake-utils/README.md

 # Data Lake Utility
 Package to manipulate data from/into Amazon S3 using partitions compatible with Apache Hadoop filesystem.
 At this moment, this package was conceived to handle JSON data only.
 That being said, it expects a list of dictionaries.

+Data will be written into Amazon S3 as a multi-line JSON string, compressed as GZIP.
 ## Features
 Convert list of dictionaries...
 ```python